 Relevant experience and other directorships: David is a legally qualified corporate finance practitioner with significant experience in equity investment, M&A, VCTs and AIM.
 He is currently an executive director of Aridhia Informatics Limited, a private equity backed technology company.
-He is also a partner of Davidson Chalmers Stewart LLP, a commercial law firm based in Scotland.
-Prior to this, David was a partner with Biggart Baillie LLP and Brodies LLP.
+Prior to this, David was a partner with Biggart Baillie LLP, Brodies LLP, and Davidson Chalmers Stewart LLP.